jrkerns/pylinac/docs/source/picketfence.rst

 in addition to the algorithm allowances and restrictions:

 * Keep your pickets away from the edges.
 That is, in the direction parallel to leaf motion keep the pickets at least 1-2cm from the edge.
-* If you use wide-gap pickets, try to make the spacing between pickets wider than the picket gaps.
-E.g. 1cm picket widths should use 2cm or more spacing between pickets.
+* If you use wide-gap pickets, give a reasonable amount of space between the pickets.
+I.e. don't have <10mm between pickets.
-  This is due to the automatic inversion of the images.
 * If you use Y-jaws, leave them open 1-2 leaves more than the leaves you want to measure.
-For example. if you're just analyze the "central" leaves and set Y-jaws to something like +/-20cm, the leaves at the edge may not be caught by the algorithm (although see the ``edge_threshold`` parameter of ``analyze``).
+For example. if you just want to analyze the "central" leaves and set Y-jaws to +/-10cm, the leaves at the edge may not be caught by the algorithm (although see the ``edge_threshold`` parameter of ``analyze``).
 To avoid having to tweak the algorithm, just open the jaws a bit more.
 * Don't put anything else in the beam path.
 This might sound obvious, but I'm continually surprised at the types of images people try to use/take.
   No, pylinac cannot account for the MV phantom you left on the couch when you took your PF image.